The Heart of God: Faraway places

 Questions for discussion

-4. How do the themes of the New Covenant and the nations hearing the word of the Lord in Jeremiah foreshadow the Great Commission?
+4. How do the themes in Jeremiah of the New Covenant and the nations hearing the word of the Lord foreshadow the Great Commission?

 5. In light of passages in Psalm 97, Isaiah 42, and Jeremiah 31, what questions should individuals and churches ask themselves about their involvement in world evangelism?